wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 ## T-2.VII.5

 <p class=fip id=p5>
-5.&emsp;Nothing and everything cannot co-exist.
+5. Nothing and everything cannot co-exist.
 ²To believe in one is to deny the other.
 3Fear is really nothing and love is everything.
 ⁴Whenever light enters darkness, the darkness is abolished.